-Periwinkles (called lumachelle) are a speciality from Civitavecchia that can be eaten as a starter as well as a main dish.
+The Snails (called rigatelle) are a speciality from Civitavecchia that can be eaten as a starter as well as a main dish.

 After chopping up the garlic, parsley and chilly pepper you have to fry it with oil and add some anchovies paste.

-After that, you add tomato sauce and leave to dry.
-Finally, you add the periwinkles and cook them slowly with low heat simmering with white wine.
+After that, you add tomato sauce and mint and leave to dry.
+Finally, you add the snails and cook them slowly with low heat simmering with white wine.
 Food is ready!

 5. Seafood Tagliatelle

 There are many ways to prepare this classical seafood dish, but it is usually prepared with a fried mixture of garlic, oil, chili pepper, half anchovy, white wine, baby squid, scampi and parsley and salt.
 Then the scampi, mussels and clams are added, suitably prepared in another pot.

 Finally the pasta al dente is poured and pan-fried for a few minutes until the dish is ready to be tasted accompanied, possibly, with a nice glass of white wine.

 If you are in a rush or don't feel like looking for a restaurant, then you can try the street food par excellence, unique speciality of the city: Civitavecchia Stuffed Pizza.

 It is prepared with a base of tomato, anchovies, parsley, garlic, mozzarella and a lot of chili pepper!
 A tasty and spicy product that you will find in every pizzeria of the city!

 7. Civitavecchia Easter Pizza